imclab/ThreeJsAppTemplate/README.md

     Show this help message and exit

     -min, --minified
-    Fetch the minified version of Three.js
+    Fetch the minified version of libraries

     -nomin, --no-minified
-    Fetch the non-minified version of Three.js (useful for debugging)
+    Fetch the non-minified version of libraries (useful for debugging)

     -tv <ver>, --three_version <ver>
     Specify version of Three.js to fetch (defaults to latest)